Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 Contoso Mart chose to implement their classifier model using Azure Machine Learning Studio.
 A shared experiment showing their model training, scoring, and evaluation process can be found in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/).

-Contoso Mart selected a multiclass logistic regression model based on the following desired features:
+Contoso Mart selected a two-class boosted decision tree model based on the following desired features:
 - Fast training and scoring
 - Low resource requirements
-- Availability of *l<sub>1</sub>* and *l<sub>2</sub>* regularization
 - Explainable results
+- Availability of feature importance metric (Gini)

-This type of multiclass classifier is one of many available as a built-in module in AML.
-If Contoso Mart had preferred, they could have created a multiclass model from any available binary classifier module using the [One-vs-All Multiclass module](https://msdn.microsoft.com/en-us/library/azure/dn905887.aspx), selecting a user-contributed [custom module](https://gallery.cortanaintelligence.com/customModules) available in the Cortana Intelligence Gallery, or scripting their own using R or Python.
+This type of binary classifier is one of many available as a built-in module in AML.
+Contoso Mart was able to easily compare and contrast the performance of different model types by swapping them into the experiment graph.
+If Contoso Mart had preferred to use a different model type, they could have used a user-contributed [custom module](https://gallery.cortanaintelligence.com/customModules) available in the Cortana Intelligence Gallery, or scripted their own using R, Python, or C#.

+Recognizing that their model would likely suffer from the "cold start problem" -- difficulty making recommendations for new users or offers -- Contoso Mart designed their solution architecture so that offers displayed to new users would be determined by separate, coded logic rather than using the trained machine learning model.
+This alternative offer display logic is implemented using Azure Functions.

 <a name="bestpractices"></a>
 ## Best Practices for Model Training and Evaluation